percyqaz/DMS/README.md

 `v` moves the cell pointer down N steps, where N is its argument.
 It then returns N, unchanged.
 Same wrapping behaviour same as `<`
 For example, `v+<5` would move the cell pointer 5 cells to the left, then one cell down, and then increment the cell at this new position by 1

+`?` will replace its argument with 0 if the current cell value is not positive.
+If it is positive, it returns it unchanged.

+`_` will replace its argument with 0.
+Useful for running a command that updates the state of the machine but doesn't write anything to the current cell.

+`@` will output its argument to the console, as a UTF-8 character.
+Outputting the NUL character (0) will terminate execution instead.
+This is the only way to terminate execution.
+In my implementation, outputting negative numbers also terminates execution, this is a bug.

+`:` will increment the command pointer by its argument, and then return it unchanged.
+If this jumps past the end of the program or before its beginning, the command pointer will wrap around, similar to cell positions and stack references.
+For example, `:-1` will enter an infinite loop because it will subtract 1 from the command pointer, then 1 will be added after it finishes executing, and the same command will be run again.
+`:?1` will skip the command immediately following and increase the current cell by 1, if the current cell has a positive value.

+### Other behaviours

+As mentioned in the description of `@`, attempting to output a NUL character (0) will terminate execution.
+Until this happens, the current command will be executed and then the command pointer will be incremented, wrapping back to the first command if the end of the program is reached.

+If a program consists of no commands, it will exit immediately.

+#### Initialising the tape

+Interpreter implementations can optionally support requests for a maximum tape size - My implementation allows you to provide the bounds as a range, including allowing negative coordinates

+Interpreter implementations should support a method for using a UTF-8 encoded text file to populate the memory cells.
+A chosen file should be read line by line - a line ends with (and does not include) either CRLF or LF.
+Each line is then inserted as a row of characters converted to signed 32-bit integers into the tape, starting at (0,0) for the first line of the file, (0,1) for the second, etc.
+The rest of the tape remains initialised to 0.

+How you handle cases where the requested file exceeds the tape width or height is up to you - I suggest wrapping around :)

+#### Parsing

+Parsing should work by:
+- Ignoring any character that cannot be part of a command until you see one that does
+- If you read a `#` during this state, discard everything until the next LF (this allows for comments)
+- Upon reading a command character, attempt to parse the command in full.
+EOF or unexpected/invalid characters should result in some parse error displayed (up to your implementation)
+  For example the file containing only `>` would not parse due to `>` being an operation with no operand on its right.
+  `>#` would also not parse due to `#` not being a valid expression or operator.
+  After a successful parse of a command, return to the original state of ignoring any non-command characters
+- Continue until EOF

+It is not ambiguous to have multiple commands on the same line in your source file:
+`_>3_<+5_^>>-+9` is 3 valid commands that will parse back to back

+You can separate your commands by any characters that doesn't make up part of a command or expression, or by using a # to have the parser ignore the rest of the line